Alternative Names: Ferry point

 Parking directions: Park considerately by the wreck of an old boat at the car parking area.
 Google

 Lat & Long: N56.447143 W-5.228779

-Depth: 30m available, tho’ we stayed around 15m for the bright sunlight
+Depth: 30m available, tho’ we stayed around 15m for the bright sunlight.

 Site entry/exit: Enter either from the old slipway or over the rocks to the left.
-At certain times of the tide you can simply step in (and out)
+At certain times of the tide, you can simply step in and out.

 Underwater directions: Swim along the wall/slope to the left to your turn around point.
-There’s a mix of bottom structure from kelp in the shallows to coarse Granite sand with copious amount of fingered sponges (Halichondria bowerbankii) and large outcrops of solid rock hiding deeper chasms on the other sides.
-Watch your timing on the way back to the entry point and begin ascending appropriately halfway back to come up into little bays of coarse sand and kelp, otherwise you may be taken past the end of the slipway and round the corner where exit becomes more difficult as the rocks are larger and more vertical.
+There’s a mix of bottom structure from kelp in the shallows to coarse Granite sand with a copious amount of fingered sponges (Halichondria bowerbankii) and large outcrops of solid rock hiding deeper chasms on the other sides.
+Watch your timing on the way back to the entry point and begin ascending appropriately halfway back to come up into little bays of coarse sand and kelp, otherwise, you may be taken past the end of the slipway and round the corner where exit becomes more difficult as the rocks are larger and more vertical.